segmentio/typewriter/README.md

 To do so, you'll need your workspace slug and Tracking Plan id.
 You can find both in the URL when viewing your Tracking Plan: `https://app.segment.com/<WORKSPACE_SLUG>/protocols/tracking-plans/<TRACKING_PLAN_ID>`

-1) You'll need to first generate a personal API token:
+1) First, you'll want to generate a personal API token:

 ```sh
 $ USER=me@example.com